shotgunsoftware/developer.shotgunsoftware.com/docs/en/guides/pipeline-integrations/administration/integrations-admin-guide.md

 ### The Basic Config

 Our out-of-the-box integrations are designed to run without the need to set up or modify any configuration files.
 When you use our out-of-the-box integrations, there's nothing to administer, but Toolkit uses an implied Pipeline Configuration under the hood, and we call this Pipeline Configuration the Basic Config.
 The Basic Config makes three Toolkit apps – The Panel, Publisher, and Loader – available in all supported software packages, and looks to your Software Entities in {% include product %} to determine which software packages to display in {% include product %} Desktop.
 The Basic Config does not include filesystem location support.
 When you use out-of-the-box integrations on a project, your copy of the Basic Config is auto-updated whenever you launch Desktop, so you'll always have the latest version of our integrations.
-You can  [subscribe to release notes here](https://support.shotgunsoftware.com/hc/en-us/sections/115000020494-Integrations), and  [see the Basic Config in Github here](https://github.com/shotgunsoftware/tk-config-basic/).
+You can  [subscribe to release notes here](https://community.shotgridsoftware.com/tags/c/pipeline/6/release-notes), and  [see the Basic Config in Github here](https://github.com/shotgunsoftware/tk-config-basic/).

 ### The Default Config

 This is the default starting point for our Advanced project setup.
-It includes  [filesystem location support](https://support.shotgunsoftware.com/hc/en-us/articles/219039868-Integrations-File-System-Reference)  and a wider array of Toolkit apps and engines.
+It includes  [filesystem location support](https://developer.shotgridsoftware.com/82ff76f7/?title=Filesystem+Configuration+Reference)  and a wider array of Toolkit apps and engines.

 You can  [see the Default Config in Github here](https://github.com/shotgunsoftware/tk-config-default2).
 For a detailed description of the Default Config's structure, see the  `config/env/README.md`  file in your Pipeline Configuration, or  [view it here in Github](https://github.com/shotgunsoftware/tk-config-default2/blob/master/env/README.md).

-If you're familiar with the old structure of the Default Config, take a look at the  [Default Config Update FAQ](https://support.shotgunsoftware.com/hc/en-us/community/posts/115003376154-Default-Configuration-Update-FAQ).

 {% include info title="Note" content="Looking for the old config structure?
 With the v1.1 release of Integrations, we reorganized the structure of the Default Config to help maximize efficiency and readability, and to make it match the Basic Config's structure more closely You can still base projects on the legacy Default Config.
 Just choose 'Legacy Default' when prompted to select a configuration in the Desktop Set Up Project Wizard." %}